Table of Contents

 Since virtual assets and VASPs use electronic technology to facilitate transactions that transcend traditional, real-world borders, the FATF has advised countries to treat all virtual asset (VA) transfers as cross-border transfers, rather than domestic wire transfers, in accordance with the Interpretative Note to Recommendation 16 (INR.
 16).

-Both countries and VASPs will have to come up with a solution to Recommendation 16 before June 2020.
-With such a tight deadline, they’re under enormous pressure to implement suitable applications to ensure compliance or face walking the plank towards the FATF blacklist.
+Both countries and VASPs will have to come up with a satisfactory response to Recommendation 16 before June 2021, and implement suitable applications to ensure compliance or face walking the plank towards the FATF blacklist.

 This threat ensures that countries will transfer the FATF’s regulatory pressure directly on to VASPs under their jurisdiction, “encouraging” VASPs to come up with industry-led solutions.
 VASPs that take ineffective to no action run the risk that they force the hand of their country or regional authority to then create and foist its own compliance solution on them.
 Due to the complex nature of cryptocurrencies and countries’ lack of technical understanding and resources, a country-created Recommendation 16 solution might be technically and financially very difficult to implement.